finos/tracdap/doc/app_dev/tutorial/chapter_3_using_data.rst

     :linenos:
     :lineno-start: 45

-Here we used :meth:`createSmallDataset()<trac.api.TracDataApi.createSmallDataset>`, which assumes the content of the dataset is small enough to be sent as a single blob in the ``content`` field.
+Here we used :meth:`createSmallDataset()<tracdap.api.TracDataApi.createSmallDataset>`, which assumes the content of the dataset is small enough to be sent as a single blob in the ``content`` field.
 Since the data has already been loaded into memory, this approach avoids the complexity of using streaming calls.
-(An equivalent client-streaming method, :meth:`createDataset()<trac.api.TracDataApi.createDataset>`, is available in the platform API but not currently supported over gRPC-Web).
+(An equivalent client-streaming method, :meth:`createDataset()<tracdap.api.TracDataApi.createDataset>`, is available in the platform API but not currently supported over gRPC-Web).

-The :meth:`createSmallDataset()<trac.api.TracDataApi.createSmallDataset>` method returns the ID of the newly created dataset as a :class:`TagHeader<trac.metadata.TagHeader>`, which includes the object type, ID, version and timestamps.
+The :meth:`createSmallDataset()<tracdap.api.TracDataApi.createSmallDataset>` method returns the ID of the newly created dataset as a :class:`TagHeader<tracdap.metadata.TagHeader>`, which includes the object type, ID, version and timestamps.
 In this example we used the promise form of the method, the equivalent call using a callback would be: